hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Required         | false     |
 | Default value    | {}        |

-The `package` directive describes a list (Hash) of dependent packages Packager should generate as either build or runtime depencies of the in-scope package.
+The `package` directive describes a list (Hash) of dependent packages Packager should generate (and make available in your repository) as either build or runtime dependencies of the in-scope package.
 Each dependent package requires a complete "package description" (combination of `source` + `dependencies` + `build` sections), and should be keyed by package name.

 EXAMPLE: